 2. Wipe down the washer drum and the inside of the washer door (window).
 You can use an ammonia-free all-purpose glass cleaner on the front and back of the window.

-3. Remove and/or wipe down the dispenser drawer.These can be washed with simple liquid dish detergent to remove soap scum and detergent residue that have built up.
+3. Remove and/or wipe down the detergent drawer and other dispensers.These can be washed with simple liquid dish detergent to remove soap scum and detergent residue that have built up.
 Don't forget the inside of where the drawer goes.
 An old toothbrush is a great tool to get into the nooks and crannies.
 Please Do Notgive this brush back to your spouse after using it!
 This is now deemed the washing machine toothbrush.
 Be sure to replace the detergent tray prior to running any wash cycle.

 4. Run an empty wash cycle with baking soda.
 Yes, plain old sodium bicarbonate that you likely have in your pantry right now!
 Baking soda is a safe and effective natural cleaner that is mildly alkaline and does a great job dissolving dirt and grease.
-Just add a half-cup right in the drum (NOT in the detergent dispenser as it will clump) and run an empty wash cycle on warm.
+Just add a half-cup right in the drum (NOT in the detergent dispenser as it will clump) and run an empty wash cycle with warm water.
+A cleaning cycle with baking soda works like magic to eliminate unpleasant odors.

 5. Run an empty wash cycle with distilled white vinegar.
 White vinegar (again, you probably have some in your pantry) is naturally antibacterial and antifungal.
-Pour two cups into the detergent dispenser of your washing machine and run an empty cycle on hot.
+Pour two cups into the detergent dispenser of your washing machine and run an empty cycle on the hot water setting.

 6. Run an empty wash cycle with liquid chlorine bleach.
 Chlorine bleach is a powerful disinfectant that does a wonderful job tackling all manner of bacteria and germs.
 Pour two cups into the detergent dispenser of your machine and run an empty cycle at the hottest temperature for the longest time possible.
 If you have a “soak” setting on your machine, use it; if not, pause cycle mid-way through for an hour to allow the bleach to permeate all parts of the machine.